-Many visitors to The Ridges Sanctuary are greeted by two lighthouses, the Baileys Harbor Range Lights.
+Visitors to The Ridges Sanctuary are greeted by two lighthouses, the Baileys Harbor Upper and Lower Range Lights.
 The Range Lights were built in 1869, at a cost of $6,000.
 Six similar range lights were built on the Great Lakes at the time, although today the buildings in Baileys Harbor are the only ones of their style and class still standing in their original positions.
 The Range Lights, along with the Cana Island Light, replaced the first beacon of safety, the Baileys Harbor Light, which was built in 1852.

 At the time they were built, the Range Lights were considered a more effective way to keep ships off the treacherous reefs and shallows at the entrance to Baileys Harbor.
 From the water, a sailor got “on range” by lining up vertically the white light in the Upper Range Light, which shone at a height of 39 feet above the water, with the Lower Range Light’s red beacon, fixed at 22 feet above the water.

 The Upper Range Light is a one-and-a-half story, seven-room home with a rectangular tower on the south gable, directly above the front door.
 The tower, or lantern room, which houses the lens, gives the building its schoolhouse appearance.

 The south side of the lantern room was simply a large thick window with a curved top.
 A fifth-order Fresnel lens illuminated a fixed white light toward Lake Michigan and above the Lower Range Light.
 The fifth order of light was a relatively small but common-sized light used in Great Lakes harbors.